-Executables are added with the add_executable CMake command
+Executables are added with the add\executable CMake command

-- Syntax: add_executable(name sources...) - Adds a CMake target with the specified name - Produces an executable with the specified name in the same relative directory as the current CMakeLists.txt - sources... can be a whitespace-separated list of source files or a CMake variable that expands to such a list - Passing source files by variable should be preferred for more than a few files - Properties such as dependencies can be modified through additional CMake commands
+- Syntax: add\executable(name sources...) - Adds a CMake target with the specified name - Produces an executable with the specified name in the same relative directory as the current CMakeLists.txt - sources... can be a whitespace-separated list of source files or a CMake variable that expands to such a list - Passing source files by variable should be preferred for more than a few files - Properties such as dependencies can be modified through additional CMake commands further commands required

-'''

 Executables in CMake (2)

-'''